-All staff and pupils can raise concerns about poor or unsafe practice and potential failures in the school safeguarding regime.
-Our whistleblowing procedures, which are reflected in staff training and our Staff Code of Conduct, and shared with pupils are in place for such concerns to be raised with Headteacher or DSL
+In accordance with our school's whistleblowing policy and procedures, all staff and pupils can raise concerns about poor or unsafe practice and potential failures in the school safeguarding regime.
+Our whistleblowing procedures, which are reflected in staff training and our Staff Code of Conduct, and shared with pupils are in place for such concerns to be raised with Headteacher or DSL.
+Systems are in place and well promoted so that children can confidently report concerns or abuse, knowing their concerns will be treated seriously and knowing they can safely express their views and give feedback